ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 Notification (ECN) {{!ECN=RFC3168}} support on that outer connection.
 That is, the QUIC sender MUST mark all IP headers with the Not-ECT codepoint for QUIC packets which are outside of congestion control.
-The endpoint can still report ECN feedback via QUIC ACK_ECN frames or the TCP ECE bit, as the peer may not have disabled congestion control.
+The endpoint can still report ECN feedback via QUIC ACK_ECN frames or the TCP ECE bit, as the peer might not have disabled congestion control.

 Conversely, if congestion control is not disabled on the outer congestion, the